pmocerino/Smart-Home-Alarm-System/README.md

 ## Description

-Cloud-based home alarm IoT system collecting information from a set of Hall effect sensor placed on fixtures and interacting with the environment using actuators following the 'Sense-Think-Act' paradigm.
+Cloud-based home alarm IoT system collecting information from a set of Hall effect sensors placed on fixtures and interacting with the environment using actuators following the 'Sense-Think-Act' paradigm.

 My project is designed in order to offer some smart functionalities to a portable and flexible alarm system for buildings to keep track of internal break-ins or intrusions, for rapid notification.
 In detail, the system measures the opening of fixtures and provides a proper response through the activation of a LED and a buzzer and the sending of a notification to the user.